-NUR 200 Psychiatric-Mental Health Nursing (4 credits)
+NUR 200: Psychiatric-Mental Health Nursing

 Students are introduced to theoretical concepts and principles of psychiatric-mental health nursing.
 The concepts and principles are integrated in the provision of holistic nursing care for vulnerable individuals, families, and groups in a variety of psychiatric inpatient and outpatient settings.
-Prerequisites: All Nursing 100 level courses, PSY 101, Co-requisite: NUR 201/202, Prerequisites/Co-requisite: BIO 230/231

-NUR 201 Population-Based Community Health Nursing (4 credits)
+NUR 201: Population-Based Community Health Nursing